sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The Default controller method Index is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image179.png "Default controller method Index")

-    Replace the method with the following code, then **Save** the file.
+    Replace the method with the following code, then **Save** the file:

     ```csharp
     // Controllers\AccountController.cs